6 Back-end API

 Microservices are classes that may be added, changed, or deleted while the system is running.
 In spite of this, however, all microservices are fully compiled and run at full speed.
 This has two major advantages.

 Second, in a production environment, the system may be upgraded without disrupting existing users on the system.
-Of course users actively using the exact features you have just changed could be affected (if their front-end and back-ends do not agree).
+Of course, users actively using the exact features you have just changed could be affected (if their front-end and back-end do not agree).
 A simple re-try would put everything back in sync.

 Kiss microservices are on a class basis.
 What that means is that a microservice is always a single and whole class.
 You cannot have more than one class in a microservice.
 Microservices can call core components of the system just as regular methods can.
 However, if one wishes to have one microservice call another microservice, the calling mechanism is a little more clunky.
 However, using this clunkier mechanism retains all of the dynamic features of the system.

 Defining microservices in Kiss involves defining a normal class just as you would write a class in any circumstance.
 No special configuration, wiring, declarations, or additional steps are required.
-Microservice additions, changes, and deletions take affect as soon as you save the source file.
-All microservices are compiled at runtime by the system automatically.
-So there is no compilation step that you need to perform.
+Microservice additions, changes, and deletions take effect as soon as you save the source file.
+All microservices are compiled at runtime by the system automatically, so there is no compilation step that you need to perform.

 The only caveat to the above is that remote microservices (described below) expect a certain method signature (standard arguments).
 This is only to assure that the front-end and back-end can communicate as expected.
 Local microservices do not have this requirement.